-Graduates of European Studies may pursue a career in a whole range of fields, particularly work in state administration and in the diplomatic service; this includes working in international organizations and especially in European Union institutions.
-Significant space for graduates can also be found in national political representative bodies, at analytical centers and think tanks, in the scientific or educational field, at the headquarters of political parties, or in journalism.
-This range naturally widens in the context of a second study program.
+Graduates of European Studies can pursue a career in a wide range of fields, particularly work in state administration and in diplomatic service, especially in international organizations and in European Union institutions in particular.
+Significant opportunities for graduates can be found in political representative offices; in analytical, scientific, or educational employment in think tanks and schools, and universities; at the headquarters of political parties; and in the field of journalism.
+This range is naturally broadened even further in combination with a second major.

 Practical training is part of the study plan and is optional.
-The Department of International Relations and European Studies offers students various multiple-month stays at institutions in Brussels, such as CZELO (Czech Liaison Office for Research and Development) and delegations of Czech regions to the EU, but also in institutions in the domestic arena, such as the South Moravian Regional Authority.
+The Department of International Relations and European Studies offers students various multiple-month internships at institutions such as CZELO (the Czech Liaison Office for Research and Development) or representative offices of Czech regions in Brussels, as well as in institutions in the domestic arena, such as the South Moravian Regional Government.

 The Final State Exam in European Studies is a written exam that consists of two subjects - European integration and European politics.
 General themes are available to the students before the exam.
 The test consists of open questions.
 Part of the final exam is the defense of the thesis, which should encompass approximately 30-40 pages of text, i.e. a minimum of 54,000 characters.